Codex CLI Performance Optimisation: Token Overhead, Hidden Costs and Tuning Tactics

 Before your next long Codex CLI session, run through this:

-• Check MCP server count — disable any you won’t use
+• Check MCP server count, disable any you will not use

 • Set model_reasoning_effort appropriate to the task